-The only trail half marathon on Mt.
+Welcome to the only trail half marathon on Mt.
 Hood!
 The course offers magnificent views and a challenging lollipop loop-style course located entirely on the volcano, starting and finishing at Mt.
 Hood Meadows main lodge.
-The course travels through a diverse range of forest and wildflower meadows with an honest mountain challenge featuring 2,650' of elevation gain and 2,650' of loss over 13.1 miles.
+The course travels through a diverse range of forest and wildflower meadows with an honest mountain challenge featuring 2,600' of elevation gain and 2,600' of loss over 13.1 miles.

 Most of the course is very runnable dirt singletrack, with some service road at the start and finish.
 The Timberline Trail and Umbrella Falls Trail also have several small creek crossings and springs to hop over as well.
 There are a couple significant climbs, mixed with rolling hills and fun descents, while spectacular views await around almost every corner!